w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-use-polkadot-validator-setup.md

 Now you can `cd` into the `polkadot-validator-setup` directory and start to change the configurations to match your custom deployment.
-However, before we start tweaking those, let's start by creating two new SSH keys that we (or rather, the ansible playbooks) will use to access the machines.
+However, before we start tweaking those, let's start by creating two new SSH keys that we (or rather, the Ansible playbooks) will use to access the machines.

 ### Step Two: Generate the SSH keys